 Course overview

 Gain the ethical understanding, knowledge and skills you need to become a successful registered nurse with Deakin's Bachelor of Nursing – launching you into a career where you make a real difference.
-Ranked #16 in the world*, this course prepares you to provide high-quality, safe, patient-centred care in a range of settings.
-Our state-of-the-art Clinical Simulation Centres, which replicate real-world health service facilities, prepare you for your clinical placements.
+Ranked #14 in the world for nursing*, this course prepares you to provide high-quality, safe, patient-centred care in a range of settings.
+Our state-of-the-art Clinical Simulation Centres, replicating real-world health service facilities, prepare you for your professional experience placements.

-Clinical placements begin in Trimester 1 of first year and throughout every trimester of the course, totalling 800 hours.
+Professional experience placements begin in Trimester 1 of first year and throughout every trimester of the course, totalling 800 hours.
 Supported by qualified and experienced clinicians, you will care for people from diverse cultural backgrounds in various metropolitan, regional and rural healthcare settings, enabling application of knowledge and further skill development.
-Study with Victoria's #1 university for nursing course satisfaction, facilities, support services and graduate outcomes.^
+Join Victoria's #1 university for nursing teaching practices, facilities and support services.^

 Ready to get hands-on experience in a clinical setting as soon as you begin studying?